Distance measuring equipment: Specification

-A typical DME ground-based responder beacon has a limit of 2700 interrogations per second (pulse pairs per second – pps).
+A typical DME ground-based transponder beacon has a limit of 2700 interrogations per second (pulse pairs per second – pps).
 Thus it can provide distance information for up to 100 aircraft at a time—95% of transmissions for aircraft in tracking mode (typically 25 pps) and 5% in search mode (typically 150 pps).
 Above this limit the transponder avoids overload by limiting the sensitivity (gain) of the receiver.
 Replies to weaker (normally the more distant) interrogations are ignored to lower the transponder load.

 Radio frequency and modulation data

 DME frequencies are paired to VOR frequencies and a DME interrogator is designed to automatically tune to the corresponding DME frequency when the associated VOR frequency is selected.
 An airplane's DME interrogator uses frequencies from 1025 to 1150 MHz.
 DME transponders transmit on a channel in the 962 to 1213 MHz range and receive on a corresponding channel between 1025 and 1150 MHz.

 The band is divided into 126 channels for interrogation and 126 channels for reply.
 The interrogation and reply frequencies always differ by 63 MHz.
-The spacing of all channels is 1 MHz with a signal spectrum width of 100 kHz.
+The spacing and bandwidth of each channel is 1 MHz and a bandwidth of 1MHz.

-Technical references to X and Y channels relate only to the spacing of the individual pulses in the DME pulse pair, 12 microsecond spacing for X channels and 30 microsecond spacing for Y channels.
+Technical references to X and Y channels relate only to the spacing of the individual pulses in the DME pulse pair: 12 µs spacing for X channels and 30 µs spacing for Y channels.

-DME facilities identify themselves with a 1,350 Hz Morse code three letter identity.
-If collocated with a VOR or ILS, it will have the same identity code as the parent facility.
+DME facilities identify themselves with a 1,350 Hz Morse code three-letter identity.
+If co-located with a VOR or ILS, it will have the same identity code as the parent facility.
 Additionally, the DME will identify itself between those of the parent facility.
 The DME identity is 1,350 Hz to differentiate itself from the 1,020 Hz tone of the VOR or the ILS localizer.

 DME transponder types

 The U.S. FAA has installed three DME transponder types (not including those associated with a landing system): Terminal transponders (often installed at an airport) typically provide service to a minimum height above ground of 12,000 ft and range of 25 nmi; Low altitude transponders typically provide service to a minimum height of 18,000 ft and range of 40 nmi; and High altitude transponders, which typically provide service to a minimum height of 45,000 ft and range of 130 nmi.
 However, many have operational restrictions largely based on line-of-sight blockage, and actual performance may be different.
-The U.S. Aeronautical Information Manual states, presumably referring to high altitude DME transponders: "reliable signals may be received at distances up to 199 nmi at line−of−sight altitude".
+The U.S. Aeronautical Information Manual states, presumably referring to high altitude DME transponders: "reliable signals may be received at distances up to 199 nmi at line-of-sight altitude".

 DME transponders associated with an ILS or other instrument approach are intended for use during an approach to a particular runway, either one or both ends.
 They are not authorized for general navigation; neither a minimum range nor height is specified.